Zulfiqar (tank): Armament

 The tank is armed with the smoothbore gun 2A46 derived from that of the T-72, which is fitted with a fume extractor.
 Its secondary armament consists of a 7.62 mm coaxial and a 12.7 mm machine gun.
 For the Zulfiqar/T-72 fleet, the Ammunition Group of the Iranian Defense Industries Organization mass-produces a standard high explosive 23 kg propellant charge which fires the 3 kg warhead at a muzzle velocity of 850 m/s.

 The Zulfiqar-1 uses the Slovenian EFCS-3 fire control system, the same model used on the Type 72Z ("Safir-74"), providing 'fire-on-the-move' technology.
 The Zulfiqar allegedly mounts a laser-warning pod on the turret.
 Its design enables the tank to use an Iranian-made package of reactive armor.

 Production

 In April 1997 Acting Commander of the Ground Forces of the Iranian Army, Lieutenant General Mohammad Reza Ashtiani announced that the mass production of Zulfiqar tanks, which began in 1996, was still in progress.
 He stated that the manufacture of 520 different kinds of tank parts, 600 artillery parts, repair of 500 tanks and armored vehicles have been carried out.
 In late July 1997 Iranian President Hashemi Rafsanjani formally inaugurated a production line for the domestically manufactured Zulfiqar main battle tanks and Boragh tracked armoured personnel carrier.
-The facility, the Shahid Kolah Dooz Industrial Complex, will also produce the BMP-2 armored personnel carrier.
+The facility, the Shahid Kolah Dooz Industrial Complex, will also produce the Russian designed BMP-2 armored personnel carrier.